“I am known to be a fighter. I don’t know why, I don’t carry a knife or a gun, I carry a stethoscope….” — Dr. Pinkerton-Uri

 After some research, Dr. Pinkerton-Uri said the Indian Health Service had “singled out full-blooded Indian women for sterilization procedures.”

 Marie Sanchez, chief tribal judge on the Northern Cheyenne Reservation, arrived in Geneva in 1977 with a clear message to deliver to the United Nations Convention on Indigenous Rights.
-American Indian women, she argued, were targets of the “modern form” of genocide—sterilization.
+American Indian women, she announced, were targets of the “modern form” of genocide—sterilization.

 Over the six-year period that had followed the passage of the Family Planning Services and Population Research Act of 1970, physicians sterilized perhaps 25% of Native American women of childbearing age, and there is evidence suggesting that the numbers were actually even higher.
 The law subsidized sterilizations for patients who received their health care through the IHS and for Medicaid patients, and Black and Latina women were also targets of coercive sterilization in these years.

-This punctuates the fact that a woman’s bodily autonomy, her own health choices, should never be decided by the government.
+This punctuates the fact that a woman’s bodily autonomy, her own health choices, should never be decided by the government!